pallets/flask/docs/cli.rst

 bottom of the file.
 That way every time you activate your virtualenv you automatically also activate the correct application name.

-You need to edit the specific activate script for different shell, for example:
+Edit the activate script for the shell you use, for example:

 Unix Bash: ``venv/bin/activate``::